gareth-24/capstone/README.md

 * 8:40: Test out demo site with products added
 * 8:40-9:20: Initialize git repository for the admin dashboard/backend
 * 9:40: Bugfixing the deployment of the admin dashboard
+  - Fixed: needed to import the env variables under project settings in the vercel dashboard.
+* 10:10: Test out accessing the api routes and navigating on the hosted admin page

 ## Helpful Resources and Links: